substack/hyperspace/readme.markdown

 ## render.appendTo(target)

-Append the html elements created from the hyperstream transform function `f(row)` directly to `target`.
+Append the html elements created from the hyperspace transform function `f(row)` directly to `target`.

 `target` can be an html element or a css selector.

 ## render.prependTo(target)

-Prepend the html elements created from the hyperstream transform function `f(row)` directly to `target`.
+Prepend the html elements created from the hyperspace transform function `f(row)` directly to `target`.

 `target` can be an html element or a css selector.

 ## render.sortTo(target, cmp)

-Insert the html elements created from the hyperstream transform function `f(row)` to `target` using the sorting function `cmp(a, b)` for each html element `a` and `b` to be sorted.
+Insert the html elements created from the hyperspace transform function `f(row)` to `target` using the sorting function `cmp(a, b)` for each html element `a` and `b` to be sorted.